YL-Cheng/Text2SQL-Agent/README.md

 # Text2SQL-Agent: A Natural Language to SQL Agent

-A powerful tool that converts natural language questions into SQL queries.
-This project leverages Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) to understand database schemas with high accuracy and generate executable SQL.
+A powerful tool that converts natural language questions into SQL queries and executes them on a database to return accurate answers.
+This project leverages Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) to understand database schemas, generate executable SQL, and provide immediate, meaningful insights from the data.

 ## How It Works